 Where Kasmir Malevich and Wassily Kandinsky viewed geometry and music, respectively, as fundamental tools to painting, Minku Kim aims to balance his subjective memories, feelings, and experiences with objective renderings that distill nature, enigmatic moments, and cultural representations of nostalgia and perfection into carefully composed geometric abstraction.

 Minku Kim (b.
 1989, Seoul, South Korea) received a BFA in Painting from the Maryland Institute College of Art, Baltimore, MD in 2012 and an MFA in Sculpture from the New York Studio School, New York, NY in 2017.
 He has been an artist-in-residence at many institutions including the Drawing and Sculpture Marathons at the New York Studio School of Drawing, Painting, & Sculpture.
 Kim was awarded a MICA Achievement Award and a Painting Departmental Recognition Award from the Maryland Institute College of Art in 2011 and The Fifth US Representative Congressional Art Competition, New York in 2006.
 The artist lives and works in Brooklyn, NY.

-Minku Kim: Foundation will run at Alexander Berggruen (1018 Madison Avenue, Floor 3) from September 1-October 14, 2020, by appointment.
+Minku Kim: Foundation ran at Alexander Berggruen (1018 Madison Avenue, Floor 3) from September 1-October 14, 2020, by appointment.
 The exhibition’s preview is available upon request.
-To schedule a visit and for all inquiries, please feel free to contact the gallery at firstname.lastname@example.org.
+For all inquiries, please feel free to contact the gallery at email@example.com.